 The Great Miyazaki Watch of 2022

-I recently re-watched, in chronological order, all the movies directed by Hayao Miyazaki.
+I recently re-watched, in release order, all the movies directed by Hayao Miyazaki.
 These movies, along with Miyazaki’s manga version of Nausicaä of the Valley of the Wind, have influenced me as much as anything else on this planet, and I wanted to begin to make that influence more conscious and structured, rather than totally unconscious and … blobby?

 Accordingly: as I watched, I took notes.